AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/development/modifying-core-and-3rd-party-tables.md

 ## Ways to avoid modifying core tables

 *   Use extension attributes
 *   Use JSON-encoded data.
-Some core tables have an `additional_data` column that holds JSON-encoded data, so it's possible to use that.
+Some core tables have an `additional_data` column that holds JSON-encoded this offers a native way of mapping additional data in one field.
 This is very helpful to avoid a new table for small, simple data elements that you do not need to search the contents but need the information available for future retrieval.
 This is typically only available at the item level, not for the entire quote or order.
-It would be better to say that some entities in Magento have a native way of mapping additional data in one field.
-A full list of these entities is useful information for developers itself.
-And add pluses and minuses of this solution (bellow is what is in my head now).
-Pros: no additional fields needed, so that keeps number of columns minimal, which is very actual for sales flow where we already have lots of them.
+* * Pros: no additional fields needed, so that keeps number of columns minimal, which is very actual for sales flow where we already have lots of them.
 An elegant way to store data that exists for some entities but not for all.
-Cons: These fields should be clearly declared in the code, so a developer can easily find them.
-Mostly it's good for storing data for read purpose, since we need to unserialize it to modify and build object to add dependencies or relations.
-It's almost not possible to use db operations and search for these fields.
-We need be very careful with serialization/unserialization to avoid broken Json or Other issues, which can happen for example with some native PHP functions if we do not use Magento wrapper.
+* * Cons: These fields should be clearly declared in the code, so a developer can easily find them.
+Mostly it's good for storing data for read purposes only.
+The reason is our code would need to un-serialize it to modify and build object to add dependencies or relations.
+It is  nearly impossible to use db operations and search for these fields and are very slow.
+Extra care would need to be taken due to serialization/un-serialization that could break causing invalid Json or errors reading during runtime.
+There are other issues, which can happen for example with some native PHP functions if we do not use Adobe Commerce wrapper methods provided by the core application.

-Here are a few examples
+Here are a few examples of tables with the column and the structure for the column `additional_data`

 ```mysql
 MariaDB [main]> DESCRIBE quote_item additional_data;